 Electronics and Computer Engineering Technology

 As industries become more automated and society becomes more dependent on electronic data communication, the demand increases for professionals who can make informed decisions based on technical knowledge and experience.
-That is why the Electronics and Computer Engineering Technology (ECET) program at Bowling Green State University has such a progressive curriculum.
+That is why the Bachelor of Science in Electronics and Computer Engineering Technology (ECET) degree program at Bowling Green State University has a progressive curriculum.

-When you study at BGSU you will have hands-on opportunities to learn the working of real world data communication and control systems.
-Students can participate in activities related to the Falcon BEST Robotics, which is a robotics competition open to middle and senior high school teams.
-Students can also be involved in the student section of International Society of Automation (ISA).
+When you study at BGSU, you will have hands-on opportunities to learn the working of real-world data communication and control systems.
+Students can participate in activities related to the Falcon BEST Robotics Robotics Competition, a robotics competition open to middle and senior high school teams.
+Students can also be involved in the student section of the International Society of Automation (ISA).

 Career Opportunities